What makes govt confident about amnesty scheme

 Additionally, some of the leading experts engaged by the Supreme Court as amicus curie in the same case are also in favour of offering amnesty scheme to bring back money stashed outside Pakistan.

-Last month, the top court had given the committee three weeks to submit its report.

-This committee, it is learnt, though has yet to formulate its report, several of its members are also in favour of launching an amnesty scheme to help retrieve untaxed and undocumented money of Pakistanis from abroad.
+This committee, it is learnt, is yet to formulate its final report, but several of its members are also in favour of launching an amnesty scheme to help retrieve the untaxed and undocumented money of the Pakistanis from abroad.

 The difference in respect to the amnesty scheme as launched by the government, could be regarding the percentage announced by the prime minister.
 Others including some members of the committee think that this percentage should be increased.

-According to one of the private members of this committee, effort would be made to attach a “stick” with the government’s amnesty scheme as what the government has announced is all about “carrot”.
-Explaining about the “stick”, the committee source said that there is a need to define the “politically exposed persons” and their dependents, who are non-entitled to avail themselves of the benefits of the amnesty scheme.
+According to one of the private members of this committee, efforts would be made to attach a “stick” with the government’s amnesty scheme as what the government has so far announced is all about “carrot”.
+Explaining about the “stick”, the committee source said there is a need to define the “politically exposed persons” and their dependents, who are not entitled to avail themselves of the benefits of the amnesty scheme.

-The Chief Justice had constituted the committee to prepare guidelines and evolve effective strategy to encourage the people to take out their money from foreign banks, bring it back to Pakistan and to participate in development and prosperity of the country.

-The Chief Justice while hearing the case had remarked that the nation would hail them as "heroes" if they succeeded in paving a legal channel for bringing back the money stored abroad.
-"It is said that all our debts would be paid if the money stored abroad is brought back to the country," the CJP was quoted by the media as saying.
+The Chief Justice while hearing the case had remarked that the nation would hail them as "heroes" if they succeeded in paving a legal channel for bringing back the money stashed abroad.
+"It is said all our debts would be paid if the money kept abroad is brought back to the country," the CJP was quoted by the media as saying.

-During the hearing into the same case last month, the government representatives had intimated the SC about the early launch of the amnesty scheme.

 ISLAMABAD: The government is expecting to get a decisive push from the Supreme Court of Pakistan in favour of its amnesty scheme, announced by the prime minister on Thursday, if challenged.